 Outsourcing Jurisdiction Certain intra-group services and support services are provided by TRC.
 New York, USA TRE outsources the day-to-day activities of its Internal Audit function to TRC, as described in Section B5.
-New York, USA TRE's day-to-day investment management activities are outsourced to BlackRock (Netherlands) B.V. ("BlackRock"), a member of the BlackRock group.
-BlackRock's performance is monitored by Alleghany's and TransRe's treasury and investment management functions, both based in New York, USA with further oversight provided by TRE's CFO.
-Netherlands
+New York, USA TRE's day-to-day investment management activities were outsourced to New England Asset Management Limited ("NEAM"), a member of the Berkshire Hathaway group.
+NEAM's performance is monitored by Alleghany's and TransRe's treasury and investment management functions, both based in New York, USA with further oversight provided by TRE's CFO.
+Previously, TRE's investment management activities were outsourced to BlackRock Investment Management (Netherlands) B.V.
+Ireland